smekbo/hazmat-cat/docs/Hazmat Cat (Working Title).md

 ## Room Design
 Rooms should have two or more connection points.
 If possible, and for the sake of gameplay variety, rooms should be challenging to traverse no matter what connection points are randomly selected as the entrance and exit.
 This is why fall damage is important, as that means climbing up and climbing down both present threats to the item.
-Though not currently supported I think it would be easy enough to make a room that has a pre-defined entrance or exit (maybe a room that presents a puzzle, or a choice of paths)
+Though not currently supported I think it would be easy enough to make a room that has a pre-defined entrance or exit (maybe a room that presents a puzzle, or a choice of paths).
-Rooms can be any size
+Rooms can be any size.
-Rooms should be fully enclosed
+Rooms should be fully enclosed.
-Rooms should have pre-defined locations for traps to spawn, if desired
+Rooms should have pre-defined locations for traps to spawn, if desired.
 ## Traps
 Similar to lethal company's traps, they can be randomly spawned in rooms at the time of generation.
-Traps should try to kill the player, but in a way that allows for the item to be thrown by the victim before succumbing , or allow a teammate to grab the item out of the victims hands before they're lost.
+Traps should try to kill the player, but in a way that allows for the item to be thrown by the victim before succumbing, or allow a teammate to grab the item out of the victims hands before they're lost.
 If the player is killed suddenly, the item should have a physics impulse pop it into the air, both for comedic effect and to allow a teammate time to recover the item safely, potentially